Valeria Luiselli: The Story of My Teeth

 Luiselli's second novel, The Story of My Teeth, tells the story of Gustavo (Highway) Sánchez Sánchez, an auctioneer who claims to sell the teeth of authors and historical figures, and uses the money to purchase the supposed teeth of Marilyn Monroe to replace his own.
 The Story of My Teeth was written in chapters and distributed to the workers of a juice factory in Mexico.
 The workers read the chapters out loud and provided comments on them, which Luiselli recorded and took into consideration as she wrote the next chapter.

 Tell Me How It Ends: An Essay in 40 Questions

 In this book, Luiselli draws from her experience working as an interpreter for Central American child migrants.
 The book links the experiences of migrant children risking their lives to come to the United States to Luiselli's own experiences of getting a green card and staying here with her family.

 Lost Children Archive (Desierto sonoro)

-Her fifth novel, this is the first to be written in English.
+Her fifth book, this is the first to be written in English.
 She said she used it as a loudspeaker for all of her political rage regarding the migration crisis.
 Lost Children Archive follows a mother, father, and their two children on their journey driving from New York to Arizona in the heat of summer.
 On the way, they learn about the immigration crisis and learn that they may soon be in a crisis of their own.